The New York Street Photography Workshop

 Students will be pushed to spend one half of each day photographing the life of one of the world's most exciting cities.
 Peter will provide a wide list of photographic themes and an extensive list of destinations to photograph.

 Peter spends 30 minutes daily with each student reviewing and editing the previous day’s work.
 Students will work towards establishing a 15-image picture story or photo essay to be shown at the final class on Saturday morning.
 Students are guests for a group dinner on Monday night and a final lunch on Saturday.

 Students find their own lodging during the week, but the possibilities are plentiful--including a special room rate offered to Peter's workshop participants, in the Hotel Belleclaire, where classes are held.
-If participants are interested in staying at the charming boutique Hotel Belleclaire, they can contact the sales department of the hotel, indicating the dates of their desired stay and make sure to mention they are participants in the Peter Turnley New York photography workshop, August 11 - 17, 2018.
-Please contact the Belleclaire sales department: Rachelle Schwarzenberg , Iva Sobotincic , Marta Ferrando.
+If participants are interested in staying at the charming boutique Hotel Belleclaire, contact the sales department indicating the dates of their desired stay and make sure to mention they are participants in the Peter Turnley New York photography workshop, June 14 - 20, 2020.
+Please contact the Belleclaire sales department: Rachelle Schwarzenberg , Iva Sobotincic , Marta Ferrando

 The Hotel Belleclaire is located in a very convenient, exciting, and safe location in New York's Upper West Side, two blocks from the #1 and a short walk from the B,C Natural History Museum subway stops.
 The Hotel Belleclaire is located at 250 W. 77th St New York, NY 10024.
 From the Hotel, students can be in Times Square in 15 minutes and downtown NY in 20 minutes by subway.

 Participants are welcome to stay any where of their choice.